peter-leonov/type-predicate-generator/compare.md

 # How is Generator different?

+tl;dr; it's as type safe at it gets, generates static files with code for maximum compatibility, fast in many ways because it's AOT and tiny, and comes with a handy unit test generator to be ~100% sure the produced predicates work as expected.

 This document goes into a rather deep comparison of Generator to other runtime type checkers, giving also a rather broad overview of related topics.

 ## Preamble